These Apple Fritters are a delicious fall breakfast recipe. They’re perfect for making on crisp and cool fall weekends to surprise your family!

 Making Apple Fritters has been high on my bucket list for a while now but the idea of frying has always intimidated me.
 Luckily, this recipe is one of the very best to dip your toes into the wonderful world of deep frying!
 They’re so easy to make.
 This recipe makes 12 fritters.
 That’s just enough to get a good taste of these treats.
 And it’s not so many that you’ll over-indulge!

 You’ll start by combining simple ingredients for a base batter and gently fold in finely chopped apples.
-I chose to use the Granny Smith variety because I’ve found that the tartness offsets the sweet and leaves you with a powerful apple flavor.
+Granny Smith apples tend to be the best sort of apples to use in baking and sweet treats.
+The tartness offsets the sweet and leaves you with a powerful apple flavor.
 You want to stay away from sweet varieties like Red Delicious and Honey Crisp.
 They tend to be on the juicy side which can throw off the balance of the batter and create a bit of a mess.

 Once your batter is combined you are ready to move on to the cooking portion of this recipe.
-You can cook these on the stovetop, but for beginners I suggest using an electric skillet.
+You can cook these on the stovetop in a pan with oil, but for beginners I suggest using an electric skillet (I like this one).
 To get the best results you want to try to keep your oil at a temperature of 375 degrees.
 An electric skillet has a handy switch on the side that allows you to set the temperature- which means you won’t have to worry about checking it constantly.
-If you decide to try these on the stovetop, just keep a thermometer handy.
+If you decide to try these on the stovetop, just keep a kitchen deep-fry thermometer handy.

 - 1 1/2 teaspoons baking powder